VC Cell Therapy Inc.

 Regenerating RPE Cells to treat RPE cell dysfunction

-First-ever human transplantation of differentiated cells derived from induced pluripotent stem (iPS) cells
+First-ever human transplantation of iPS-derived cells

-In 2014, our forerunner, the RIKEN Laboratory for Retinal Regeneration, led a landmark clinical application of induced pluripotent stem (iPS) cells.
-We carried out the world’s first subretinal transplantation of Retinal Pigment Epithelium (RPE) cells derived from iPS cells for treating neovascular age-related macular degeneration[Reference 1,2].
-This achievement marked the first application of human iPS cells since their discovery in 2006.
+In 2014, Our CEO Masayo Takahashi, then at the RIKEN Laboratory for Retinal Regeneration, led a landmark clinical application of iPS cells.
+We carried out the world’s first subretinal transplantation of iPS-derived RPE cells for treating exudative AMD [Reference 1,2].
+This achievement marked the earliest application of human iPS cells since their discovery in 2006.
 To ensure safety and efficacy in this pioneering therapy, rigorous quality control tests, including whole-genome and exome analyses, were conducted.
-We managed to overcome numerous regulatory challenges, thus making a significant stride in the field.
+The team managed to overcome numerous regulatory challenges, thus making a significant stride in the field.

 Gene-Edited RPE Cells for Immune Evasion

-One significant factor to consider in iPS cell transplantation is the recipient’s immune response.
+One significant factor to consider in iPS cell transplantation is the presence or absence of recipient’s immune response.
 Our first clinical trial in 2014 employed autologous iPS cells, i.e., those derived from the patient’s own body, to minimize the risk of rejection.
 This method leverages the Human leukocyte antigen (HLA), a cell surface molecule instrumental in distinguishing self from non-self.
 The immune system eliminates cells bearing non-self HLA, ensuring the body’s protection.
 Therefore, in an autologous transplant, there’s no need for immunosuppressants to manage HLA-mismatch-induced rejection responses.
 However, this approach has its drawbacks; it requires extensive preparation time, labor, and substantial cost due to the need to establish iPS cells for each patient.

 To overcome these challenges, the Center for iPS Cell Research and Application (CiRA) at Kyoto University launched the iPS Cell Stock Project for Regenerative Medicine.
 The project provides iPS cells from donors homozygous for the six major HLA loci, thereby reducing the likelihood of rejection in patients who share at least one pair of each of the six major HLA loci with the donor.